 Nominated for 5 Academy Awards, including ones for directing, acting, writing, and Best Picture, The Descendants paints a beautiful, solemn picture of the real Hawaii, which has the same hardships and strife as the rest of the country.
-Land owner and descendent of Hawaiian royalty, Matt King (George Clooney in an inspired performance) compares his family to the Hawaiian archipelago; part of one, but separated…and slowly drifting further apart.
+Landowner and descendant of Hawaiian royalty, Matt King (George Clooney in an inspired performance) compares his family to the Hawaiian archipelago; part of one, but separated…and slowly drifting further apart.
 After his wife is put into a coma after a near-fatal boating accident, daughters Scottie (Amara Miller) and Alex (Shailene Woodley) must help their “back-up parent” make some of the most vital personal and professional decisions of his life, and slowly drift back together in the meantime.

 The Descendants’ profound and poetic script is based on the novel by Kaui Hart Hemmings and adapted beautifully by writer/director Alexander Payne, Nat Faxon, and Jim Rash.
 Rivaled only by Hugo and writer John Logan, I would project The Descendants’ philosophical script to win its Oscar for Best Adapted Screenplay.